Vadskye/Rise/docs/standard_effects.md

   * Large cone from self: r1 eonr, condition on crit
   * Large line, 10' wide, from self: r1 eonr, condition on crit
   * Enemies in Medium radius from self: r1 eonr, condition on crit
+  * Small radius in Med range: r1 eonr, condition on crit
 * Damage:
   * Med range: high damage
   * Med cone from self: medium damage
   * Med line, 10' wide, from self: medium damage
   * Enemies in small radius from self: medium damage
+  * Small radius in Med range: medium damage
 * Finisher:
   * Med range: +1a, low damage, r2 condition if lose HP
   * Med cone from self: r2 condition if no resistances
   * Med line, 10' wide, from self: r2 condition if no resistances
-  * Small radius around self: low damage, r2 condition if lose HP
+  * Small radius around self: r2 condition if no resistances
+  * Small radius in Med range: r2 condition if no resistances

 ### Standard level modifiers